unverbuggt/mkdocs-encryptcontent-plugin/README.md

 Please also check and disable directory listing for that matter.
 Keep in mind that your hosting provider is still able to see all your images and files.

-To counter file name guessing you could active the feature like this:
+To counter file name guessing you could activate the feature like this:

 ```yaml
 plugins: